Last Updated on June 10, 2021

 March: The Daniel Boone Rail Jam brings the snow to Boone on March 16, 2020, with $4,000 total up for grabs.
 Skiiers and snowboarders will come for the prizes and the guaranteed snow, but you should also stop by Daniel Boone Amphitheater to watch.

 April: Boone’s Easter Eggstravaganza is held on a Saturday the week before Easter, with fun for all ages.
 Egg hunts start at the Watauga County Library at 2:00 pm and a scavenger hunt will take over downtown, too.

-June: The third Friday of every June is Doc Watson Day, which is a free concert that celebrates the late great area resident and 7-time Grammy winner.
-The Jones House invites musicians who played with him and those inspired by his influence to come and play.
+June: One of the best things to do in Boone during June is to celebrate Doc Watson Day.
+This is a free concert that celebrates the late great area resident and 7-time Grammy winner.
+The Jones House usually invites musicians who played with him and those inspired by his influence to come and play.